 I wasn’t initially sure what they meant and I thought maybe the cookies should be baked until the edges were set, but that batch was too well done.
 The next batch I cooked until the top had just skinned over and the cookies were pretty mushy looking and soft in the center (I know they SAID that, I just didn’t really GET it at first) and that batch was so much better.
 And I do emphasize that they’ll be soft out of the oven.
 Very soft.
 Almost like pudding.

-I also found the cookies turned a bit crispy & hard in places by the time evening had rolled around and Kraig had showed back up at my door.
+I also found the cookies turned a bit crispy & hard in places by the time evening had rolled around and Kraig had shown back up at my door.
 At that point, until I tasted them again, I thought maybe I might change this recipe up.
 Eating them changed my mind!
-I wouldn’t touch a thing in the recipe, just know that storing them changes them and be accepting of them for what they are.
+I wouldn’t touch a thing in the recipe, just know that as the cookie ages it morphs and be accepting of them for what they are.
 You will be rewarded!
 Just don’t keep them around for days.

 Saving Money on German Chocolate Cookies: